mayinx/mayinx.github.io/_posts/2016-11-30-how-to-setup-a-multi-site-solution-with-camaleon-cms-heroku.markdown

 ## The goal: Multiple Sites - & just one CMS-Installation to rule them all

-Camaleon CMS is an awesome open source Rails-CMS (released under the MIT License) which supports multisite apps out of the box.
-A Camaleon multisite app allows you to create, run & manage multiple sites - each accessible via a dedicated web address - with just one CMS-Installation.
+Camaleon CMS is an awesome open source Rails-CMS which is released under the MIT License and supports multisite apps out of the box.
+A Camaleon multisite app allows you to create, run & manage multiple independent sites - each accessible via a dedicated web address - with just one CMS-Installation.
 This means you can utilize 1 Camaleon Rails App to serve `n` sites for `n` different customers (Corp A, Corp B...
-Corp N) - or to serve `n` sites for the same customer (e.g. one site for a corporation's regular website, 1 for their blog, 1 for .. etc.).
+Corp N) - or to serve `n` sites for the same customer (e.g. one site for a corporation's regular website, 1 for their blog, 1 for their shop etc...).

-### How does it work? / How does a Camaleon Multisite App work?
+### Quick n dirty: How does a Camaleon Multisite App work?

 To make this possible, each site of a Camaleon multisite app reveives a unique site-key - a string that functions as humnan readable id (or "slug" in Rails-parlor) which is stored in the DB.
 This key is used to identify each site and to create a dedicated web address for each site, wherein the site key acts as virtual subdomain of your app's root domain:

 Given your app is accessible via the url `www.[mydomain].com`, then a site with the site-key `fubar` would be accessible via the url `fubar.[yourdomain].com`, another site with the site-key `acme-corp` via `acme-corp.[yourdomain].com` and so forth...
-So if a Camelon Multisite app receives a  GET-request for `fubar.[yourdomain].com`, Camaleon extracts the virtual subdomain `fubar` from the request url and uses it as site-key / slug for a DB-lookup.
-If the Site was found, the contents associated with this site (DB-contents, view-templates, layouts, styles etc.) are retrieved and served to the client.
-The same goes for the request `acme-corp.[yourdomain].com`, which results in a DB-lookup for a site with the key `acme-corp` etc. Requests for the root domain `[mydomain].com` are routet to the default-/main-site that's created when you set up the CMS for the first time.
+So if a Camelon Multisite app receives a  GET-request for `fubar.[yourdomain].com`, Camaleon extracts the virtual subdomain `fubar` from the request url and uses it as site-key / slug for a DB-lookup for this site.
+If the Site was found, its associated contents (DB-contents, view-templates, layouts, styles etc.) are retrieved and served to the client.
+The same goes for the request `acme-corp.[yourdomain].com`, which results in a DB-lookup for a site with the key `acme-corp` etc. All requests for the root domain `[mydomain].com` are routet to the default-/main-site that's created when you set up the CMS for the first time.

- Of course it's possible to map custom domains to those virtual subdomains ...

 ## Why Multisite apps?